Reconstructing the unitary part of a noisy quantum channel: Application

 \section{Application}

-In the following section we test and compare the pure-state and mixed-state reconstruction methods outlined in Sec. \ref{sec:approaches_general}.
-In Sec.~\ref{subsec:Model}, we begin by introducing the physical model we employ throughout this work.
-We then introduce the gate error $1-F_G$ as the main figure of merit in Sec.~\ref{subsec:fig of merit} to quantify the performance of the reconstruction methods.
-After analyzing the performance for two qubits in Sec.~\ref{subsec:Two qubits}, we investigate in Sec.~\ref{subsec:Multiple qubits} how the number of qubits influences the performance for both methods.
+Next we test and compare the reconstruction methods outlined in Sec.~\ref{sec:approaches_general}.
+We begin by introducing the physical model in Sec.~\ref{subsec:Model} and introduce the reconstruction error $1-F_G$ in Sec.~\ref{subsec:fig of merit} as the main figure of merit to quantify the performance of the reconstruction methods.
+After analyzing the case of two qubits in Sec.~\ref{subsec:Two qubits}, we investigate how the performance of the methods scales with the number of qubits in Sec.~\ref{subsec:Multiple qubits}.